thelearninghouse/starter-theme-microsite/readme.md

-# Learning House Wordpress Starter Theme
+# Learning House Wordpress Micro-Site Starter Theme

-## Basic Usage
+This is a base theme to speed up development of Modality-Agnostic Micro-sites (MAGs).
+In addition to the usual build tools and basic theme structure included with the base TLH starter theme, this theme includes many features that all MAG sites share, like specific templates, basic layout CSS, and common components.
+It is designed to be duplicated and modified as needed to build a MAG site branded for a particular school.
+Necessary plugins are bundled, as well as a configuration file for [Advanced Custom Fields](https://www.advancedcustomfields.com/) to set up standard fields to help organize information for the school and programs offered.

-### Install Dependencies
+## Features

-Install by navigating to the theme's `library` folder and running `npm install` followed by `bower install`
+- Gulp task that compiles Sass, minifies JS, and live-updates the page with BrowserSync

-### Critical CSS
+- Pre-defined templates for standard pages

-This theme utilizes inline styling in the head of the document for faster load times.
-If it seems like your changes are not working there is a chance that these inline styles are overwriting your changes.
+- Content editor powered by Advanced Custom Fields

-### Watch Files
+- General purpose accessible components like accordions and icons

-To start watching files use `gulp` from the `library` folder.
-This will run browsersync and then watch.
-You can now open any browser and when you make changes the browser(s) will inject the proper files automatically.
+## Getting Started

-### Grid Usage
+1. Create a new repository for the new microsite theme and clone this theme into it.

-This theme uses Susy Grid.
-Documentation can be found [here](http://susydocs.oddbird.net/en/latest/)
+2. Set up a new local development environment and clone the new repository into it.

-### Custom Fields
+3. Install dependencies by navigating to the theme's `library` folder and running `npm install` followed by `bower install`.

-This theme relies on [Advanced Custom Fields](https://www.advancedcustomfields.com/) to help handle much of the content and settings on the site.
-To set up all the fields on a new install, navigate to the Tools section in the WP Admin and import the `acf-export-latest.json` from the theme's `library` folder.
+4. Edit `gulpfile.js` and change the proxy in the BrowserSync section to match the url you set up for your local development environment.

-## Menus
+5. Run `gulp` from the `library` folder to start BrowserSync and watch for changes on source files.

-There are three menus setup for this theme by default:
+6. Log in to the WP Admin.

-1. MAIN MENU - Main Navigation
+7. Under _Appearance > Themes_, make sure that the correct theme is selected if you renamed the theme folder.
-2. SECONDARY MENU - Secondary navigation at the top of header with contact information
+8. Under _Plugins_, make sure that the included plugins are activated.
-3. FOOTER MENU - Footer Navigation
+9. Under _Custom Fields > Tools_, import `acf-export-latest.json` located in the theme's `library` folder to set up the base fields.

 ## Theme File Structure